codess-aus/PL-900/Bus_value.md

 You should not create a canvas app in Power Apps Studio using Dataverse as the data source.
 Dataverse is a premium connector that requires additional licensing to use.

 You should not create a **model-driven app**.
 Model-driven apps require Microsoft Dataverse, which is a **premium connector** and will require additional licensing

+You should assign a security role to the users.
+To access data within Microsoft Dataverse, a user must have a security role assigned to them in Dataverse that gives them the appropriate privileges on the entities.

 ## AppSource third-party app